lsst-tstn/tstn-010/index.rst

 SAL Scripts for the scriptQueue
 ===============================

 The scriptQueue is the mechanism to run SAL Scripts in an automated fashion during commissioning and operations.
 The level of robustness required for these SAL Scripts is divided among those still in development and those which are in full production.

 SAL Scripts in Development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 SAL Scripts undergoing development live in the `ts_externalscripts`_ repo.
 While in this repo, the SAL Scripts are permitted to call utilities in the `ts_observing_utilities`_ repository as it will often be the case that the user is developing utilities to be used with a SAL Script.
 Of course, it may also call any of the functionality in the Control Package Repository (`ts_observatory_control`_).
-Scripts and utilities in the `ts_externalscripts`_ and `ts_observing_utilities`_ areas are expected to follow a standard format/template and conform to proper standards
-(PEP8 and `TSSW Development Guide <https://tssw-developer.lsst.io/>`_ ).
+Scripts and utilities in the `ts_externalscripts`_ and `ts_observing_utilities`_ areas are expected to follow a standard format/template and conform to proper standards (PEP8 and `TSSW Development Guide <https://tssw-developer.lsst.io/>`_ ).
 Pushing from a ticket branch to the develop branch of the repo requires a review (PR).

 Usage of the `ts_externalscripts`_ repository as opposed to a branch of `ts_standardscripts`_ is encouraged for when development is of higher complexity and will occur over a longer timespan.
 For example, a SAL Script may be developed during a run but requires further development/testing in coming runs.
 This was the case in developing the `latiss_cwfs_align` script for performing focus/collimation of the Auxiliary Telescope.
 Because interfaces, CSCs and high-level classes were undergoing regular changes in this time, it was more practical to merge `latiss_cwfs_align` to the develop branch between runs and update it when applicable.

 There will (probably) exist cases where a SAL Script will never be promoted to a production task.
 In this case, the SAL Scripts shall be identified as such and will be subject to a higher level of documentation and required testing, particularly against any possible utilities that may be deprecated.
 Significant effort should be made to ensure that any persistent SAL Scripts in this repo do not require anything in the `ts_observing_utilities`_ repository as it will not be stable with time.

 Required Testing
 ----------------

 In order to merge a branch to the develop branch, each SAL Script shall:

 - Have correctly populated metadata (e.g. author(s), semi-accurate run-times, description of goals, input parameters, output data etc.
 - Have (and pass) a unit test demonstrating that is it is of proper format and capable of being executed

     - This is best accomplished using the BaseScriptTestCase helper class already available in `ts_standardscripts`_.
-This verifies the classes/functions conform with the baseclass and verifies the SAL Script won't fail due to syntax etc. It does not check format/readability/sensible inputs etc.
+      This verifies the classes/functions conform with the baseclass and verifies the SAL Script won't fail due to syntax etc.
+      It does not check format/readability/sensible inputs etc.

 This can be accomplished by using the BaseScriptTestCase helper class already available in `ts_standardscripts`_.

 No integration testing (on the NCSA-teststand) is strictly required, however, one would hope that the script has run successfully through the integration-test-stand or on the summit.

 SAL Scripts in Production
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 SAL Scripts in full production are to be kept in the `ts_standardscripts`_ repository.
 This is the last step in the development process.
 SAL Scripts in this category are tightly controlled and standards are strictly enforced.
 No production level SAL Script can call any utility in the `ts_observing_utilities`_ repository.
 All called utilities shall be sanctioned Control Package Utilities.
 All SAL Scripts in this repository shall be runnable at all times by any operator.
 All code shall be documented at a level where other developers can diagnose the code and fix any issues that are resulting in failed tests.
 This shall include a description of the SAL Script, a description of the inputs/outputs, and depending on the complexity of the function an example may be required.
 All required metadata for the SAL Script shall be accurate (e.g. completion times).
-The following testing requirements shall also be met.
+The testing requirements discussed in the following section shall also be met.

 Required Testing